ffund/run-my-experiment-on-geni-blog/2016-03-02-slowloris.md

 lynx http://server
 ```

-on the server.
+on the client.
 Here, you should see a "Welcome to nginx" page:

 ![](/blog/content/images/2017/04/slowloris-nginx.png)